ceronman/jetindexer/README.md

 It is also possible to implement a `QueryResolver` that searches the corups using regex, following the same principles explained in the article linked above.
 But unfortunatelly, this is not implemented yet.

+## Known issues

+- Only UTF-8 file encoding is handled at the moment.
+Files in different encodings will cause warnings/error and will be ignored.
+- The Trigram based tokenizer/query handler can't search terms of less than three characters.